Getting to the Lido

-For more information, see our Venice Vaporetto Routes table.
+For more information, see Venice Vaporetto Routes.

 From Venice Marco Polo Airport

 The Lido is easy to reach from Venice's Marco Polo International Airport.
 Alilaguna runs two airport water bus lines that serve the Lido on their way to Venice's city center: Linea Blu runs year-round, while Linea Rossa operates from late April through October.
 Airport boats stop at the Lido S.M.E. station at the foot of the Gran Viale Santa Maria Elisabetta, within easy walking distance of many hotels.
-If you're traveling with heavy luggage, you hire a land taxi or catch a local bus in front of the station.
+If you're traveling with heavy luggage, you can hire a land taxi or catch a local bus in front of the station.

 From Treviso Airport

 Ryanair, Transavia, GermanWings, and several other budget carriers use Treviso Airport, which is located on the Italian mainland about 25 km or 16 miles from Venice.
 To reach the Lido from Treviso Airport by public transportation, you'll need to take an ATVO or Barzi airport bus from Treviso Airport to the Piazzale Roma, which is the bus and taxi gateway for Venice's historic center.
 From the Piazzale Roma, catch an ACTV vaporetto (water bus) to the Lido.
 (The most scenic route--though not the fastest--is the No. 1 vaporetto, which runs up the Grand Canal on its way to the Lido's Santa Maria Elisabetta station.)

 As a practical matter, we recommend against staying on the Lido if you're flying in or out of Treviso Airport, simply because connections are so poor.